preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/process-management/process-types/index.rst

 .. image:: process-type-id-new.png

-Sorting Process Types
+Sorting process types
 **********************
 If you want the Process Types to be shown for authors in a speceific order, use the triangles to move a process up or down in the list:

 .. image:: process-type-move.png

-Delete a Process Type
+Delete a process type
 **********************
 A Process Type that is no longer used can be deleted.